-Arts West is a new University of Melbourne building.
+Arts West is a University of Melbourne landmark.
 Its striking façade features images of objects from the University’s cultural collections.

 The Faculty had not had a new building in 40 years and the existing teaching and learning spaces no longer suited the University’s contemporary methods.
 ARM, in partnership with Architectus, worked with the Faculty to design a new building that would reflect the latest pedagogical thinking as applied in their curricula.